SergiyKochenko/pp5-house-stock-ecommerce/README.md

 ### Content

-The site home page is taken from I think therefore I blog template.
+The site home page is taken from Boutique Ado template.
 I slightly changed the look of the home page and tried to keep the rest of the pages in the same style.

 ### Media